Family Education Rights an Privacy Act (FERPA) Information

 Under federal law, if College personnel determine that it is in the best interest of the student to disclose to a student’s parent(s) information from that student’s educational record, the College may elect to do so after receiving proof of the student’s financial dependency on his or her parent (s) for federal income tax purposes.
 In these rare cases, the College practice is to communicate first, when possible, with the student regarding a parental request for information.

 Students who are not dependent on their parent (s) for federal income tax purposes, and students who are dependent but wish to provide their parent (s) general access to their educational record, may allow College personnel to share educational record information with their parent (s) by signing a waiver.
-Waivers can be found on the Registrar’s website or picked up in either the Office of the Registrar or the Dean of the College.
+Waivers can be found on the Registrar’s website or picked up in either the Office of the Registrar or the Office of Advising & Co-Curriculuar Programs.

-Students may also elect to have information from their educational record shared with graduate schools, potential employers, or other third parties by signing a release that can be found on the Registrar’s website or picked up in the office of the Registrar or the Dean of the College.
+Students may also elect to have information from their educational record shared with graduate schools, potential employers, or other third parties by signing a release that can be found on the Registrar’s website or picked up in the office of the Registrar or the Office of Advising & Co-Curricular Programs.

 FERPA requires that the College provide notification annually to students of their rights under FERPA.
 The College provides this notification each semester through its publication of the Course Schedule that is distributed to all students.
 The annual notification includes the rights outlined below: